Duality Preserving Gray Maps for Codes over Rings: Duality Preserving Bases

-In \cite{alfaro_2015} the ring $\F_q[x]/(x^t)$ is considered.
+To finish this section, we study specifically $\F_q[x]/(x^t)$ which was considered in \cite{alfaro_2015}.
 Among other results, a condition on the change of basis matrix which changes from the standard basis, $\{1,x,\dots,x^{t-1}\}$, to some other basis is given which guarantees that the new basis preserves orthogonality.
 It turns out that this condition is equivalent to the new basis being symmetric.
 This is the subject of the next proposition.